New Dates Have Been Added For SF’s ‘The Art Of The Brick’ LEGO® Exhibition

 The exhibition includes life-size reimaginings of famous artworks, an enormous 20-foot T. rex sculpture made from 80,000 LEGO bricks, elegant gravity-defying representations of the human form, and countless photo ops.

-If you’re a fan of these famous toys, this is a fantastic way to celebrate National LEGO Day in San Francisco – perhaps you’ll be inspired to create some LEGO masterpieces of your own.
+If you’re a fan of these famous toys, perhaps you’ll be inspired to create some LEGO masterpieces of your own.

 The Art of the Brick is happening now at the Union Savings Bank at 1 Grant Ave, a Pantheon-inspired building and SF city landmark.
 The magnificent building features a large concrete dome and a classic bas relief above six large Ionic columns.
 It’s a fitting location for Sawaya’s splendid masterpieces, which include recreations of Michelangelo’s David and Da Vinci’s Mona Lisa.